 How to sew with Linen ?

-You can sew with any type of needle, any type of thread to sew beautiful cloths with this fabric.
+You can sew linen with any needle and any type of thread.
 Just keep a steam iron close by as you sew.
-On a bias cut linen fabric drapes very well.
+On a bias cut, linen fabric drapes very well.

-As linen shrinks about 3-10% in the first few washes you may want to prewash linen fabric before cutting it up.
+As linen shrinks about 3-10% in the first few washes, you should prewash linen fabric before cutting it up.
 Some people even prewash linen 4 times before sewing it to get that smooth finish.

-Then iron when it is still slightly damp to remove the inevitable wrinkles on it.
+Then iron it when it is still slightly damp to remove the inevitable wrinkles on it.
 Press as you sew.
 Press seams open.
 You may need to finish the fabric edges as the linen frays.
-But if it is cut on the bias the edges would not fray
+But if it is cut on the bias, the edges will not fray.

-Some people assume that the right side of the linen fabric can be found by stretching it lightly by the diagonal and if the sides curl to the top consider that to be the right side of the fabric.
-But I think both sides of the fabric looks identical
+Some people assume that the right side of the linen fabric can be found by stretching it lightly by the diagonal and if the sides curl to the top, consider that to be the right side of the fabric.
+But I think both sides of the fabric look identical.

 You can use a silk organza underlining for making clothes with linen.